dmachard/lua-dnsdist-ootb/README.md

 ## Docker

-1. Create the folder `dnsdistutils` with the following content
+1. Create the folder `conf` with the following content
    - conf/
      - dnsdist_utils/
      - dnsdist_utils.lua